Contract Renegotiation with the Chilean Government

-Realising that their own BATNA was weak, Kennecott executives came up with a very creative solution which ultimately weakened Chile’s position while leveraging their own BATNA more favourably by skilfully creating negotiation value for both sides.
+Realizing that their own BATNA was weak, Kennecott executives came up with a very creative solution that ultimately weakened Chile’s position while leveraging their own BATNA more favorably by skilfully creating negotiation value for both sides.

 - The deal consisted of Kennecott offering to sell a majority equity interest in the mining operation to the Chilean government.

-- Realising that Chile would not particularly care to divest the funds of the sale into U.S. banks, Kennecott offered to use the funds, combined with an outside loan, to finance the mine’s expansion.
+- Kennecott offered to use the funds, combined with an outside loan, to finance the mine’s expansion.
+This was because it realised that Chile would not particularly care to divest the funds of the sale into US banks.
 This allowed Chile to preserve its nationalistic interests and have greater financial gain from future profits.
-They were able to renegotiate and establish a partnership which was mutually acceptable to both parties.
+They were able to renegotiate and establish a partnership that was mutually acceptable to both sides.

-- Next, Kennecott then persuaded the Chilean government to guarantee the loan and have this guarantee subject to the law of the state of New York.
+- Next, Kennecott persuaded the Chilean government to guarantee the loan.
+Also, to have this guarantee subject to the law of the state of New York.

 - Kennecott then negotiated that the copper output derived from the expansion would be sold exclusively to clients in Europe and North America.

-- Lastly, the rights to collect from these new contracts would be sold to a consortium of financial institutions based in Japan, the United States and Europe.
+- Lastly, the rights to collect from these new contracts would be sold to a consortium of financial institutions.
+These were based in Japan, the United States, and Europe.

 This allowed for a greater diversity in the customer base and additional partners.
-In future contract renegotiations, this would result in a much larger multi-party negotiation then just Kennecott having to renegotiate on its own.
-Many of these outside interests would also be engaged in other unrelated negotiations with the Chilean government, thereby reducing Chile’s leverage in any future contract renegotiations.
+In future contract renegotiations, this would result in a much larger multi-party negotiation than just Kennecott having to renegotiate on its own.
+Many of these outside interests would also be engaged in other unrelated negotiations with the Chilean government.
+This thereby reduced Chile’s leverage in any future contract renegotiations.

-Lastly, because of the insurance guarantees obtained by Kennecott, even if the renegotiations collapsed, Kennecott had succeeded in protecting a good portion of its interests should Chile opt to go ahead and appropriate the copper mine.
+Lastly, the insurance guarantees obtained by Kennecott had greatly positive consequences.
+Even if the renegotiations collapsed, Kennecott had succeeded in protecting a good portion of its interests.
+This would be invaluable should Chile decide to appropriate the copper mine.
 Additionally, the company could also call in its other partners to act as allies.

-In the end, some years later, the mine was eventually expropriated by Chile, but Kennecott was in a far much better position than it had initially been before it initially started to renegotiate the contract.
-Kennecott enhanced its BATNA by making an offer the Chileans couldn’t refuse, while taking steps to protect their interests should negotiations collapse.
+In the end, some years later, the mine was eventually expropriated by Chile.
+However, Kennecott was in a far better position than it had initially been before it started to renegotiate the contract.
+Kennecott enhanced its BATNA by making an offer the Chileans couldn’t refuse.
+They also benefitted by taking steps to protect its interests should negotiations collapse.